paulhenninger/spring-rest/README.md

 * The "Controller-Service-Repository" pattern
 * The use of Lombok to reduce boiler plate code
 * How to use an in-memory H2 database
+* How to seed a database on startup
 * The dependencies required to support REST in Spring Boot
 * How to interact with controller methods using cURL